German police in nationwide raids on far-right group

-FRANKFURT (AFP) - German police on Thursday (March 19) raided sites across the country linked to a far-right group banned by the interior ministry, weeks after a suspected extremist gunman shot dead nine people of migrant backgrounds.
+FRANKFURT • Police yesterday raided sites across Germany linked to a far-right group banned by the Interior Ministry, weeks after a suspected extremist gunman shot dead nine people of migrant backgrounds.

-"Since the early hours, police measures are going on in ten states" out of Germany's 16, interior ministry spokesman Steve Alter wrote on Twitter.
+"Since the early hours, police measures are going on in 10 states" out of Germany's 16, Interior Ministry spokesman Steve Alter wrote on Twitter.

-"For the first time, the interior minister has banned a 'Reichsbuerger' (Citizens of the Reich) group," Mr Alter added.
+"For the first time, the Interior Minister has banned a 'Reichsburger' (Citizens of the Reich) group," Mr Alter added.

 "Even in these times of crisis, we will fight far-right extremism, racism and anti-Semitism."